ix-xerri/maltaparliament/README.md

 #Members of Parliament - Malta

 A JSON list of Maltese parliament members and their Twitter account.
-This list was gathered from http://www.parlament.mt/ and will be improved upon but the site is not so easy to parse.
+This list was gathered from http://www.parlament.mt/ with Kimono Labs and some manuel labour :(